Daniel-Manjarrez/AppliedMachineLearningAssignment1/README.md

 # From Dirty Data to Predictive Models
-Building an end-to-end flow to turn heart disease data to predictive models.
+Building an end-to-end flow to turn heart disease data to predictive models